douglasgscofield/bioinfo/README.md

 A handful of bioinformatics scripts:

+`mummer2Vcf.pl`
+reads file of SNPs and indels called by the [Mummer][] program `show-snps -T` and produce a VCF-ish file, collapsing consecutive indel characters into a single indel and adding the missing first base from indels by reading from the reference sequence file.
+The format produced is not yet compliant [VCF][] yet but it will be.
+Requires BioPerl.

+`fermiExtractContigs.pl`
+creates Fasta-format contigs from a [fermi][]-format `*.fq.gz` FastQ-like scaftig files.
+Writs Fasta to `stdout`, giving each Fasta sequence its fermi sequence name and a description that includes sequence length, number of non-redundant reads that built the scaftig, and median coverage of non-redundant reads along the scafftig.
+Requires BioPerl.

 `windowWig`
 reads a data stream (for example, coverage values by position within reference sequences) and produces a USCS [WIG][] file that summarizes median values within nonoverlapping windows.

 `intervalBed`
-reads a data stream with reference-position marked boolean values (for example, presence-absence by position within reference sequences) and produces a [BED][] file describing intervals in which the values are true.
+reads a data stream with reference-position optionally marked with boolean values (for example, presence-absence by position within reference sequences) and produces a [BED][] file describing intervals in which the values are true.